bbenchoff/bbenchoff.github.io/pages/EdgingAI.md

 To that end, and before spending weeks routing DDR4 and PCIe, I found an LX2160A single board computer on eBay.
 This board, a SolidRun LX2160A-CEX7 with ClearFog ITX breakout board, allowed me to test the hardware stack and provided me with a standard PCIe slot for testing various GPUs.
 For the OS, I installed Ubuntu 22.04 ARM64 with kernel 6.8‑rc7, adding the boot flags `pci=realloc,resizable_bar=1` to ensure the PCIe subsystem was properly configured.
 The board idled at just 11W without a GPU - impressively efficient for a 16-core system.

-The ClearFog has two PCIe slots: one x8 and one x16 (electrically x8).
+The ClearFog has a single x16 PCIe slot (electrically x8).
 This gives me options for GPU placement.
 The x16 slot will make it easier to use standard GPUs without adapters.
 Time to connect a real GPU and see if the theory holds up.

 I needed a way to validate my concept with a real datacenter GPU, but I didn't want to spend tens of thousands on a new A100 right away.
 Fortunately, the secondary market for previous-generation datacenter GPUs is thriving, with many data centers upgrading and selling their older hardware.
 I managed to find a Tesla V100 SXM2 module on eBay for around $300.
-The SXM2 format is fascinating - it's NVIDIA's proprietary mezzanine connector used in their DGX systems, not a standard PCIe card.
-This presents another challenge: how to connect it to my system.
+This was mounted to an SXM2 to PCIe bridge card, also obtained through some online retailers.

 ![NVIDIA V100 SXM2 module](/images/V100_SXM2.jpg)

-The solution came in the form of what eBay sellers call a "green SXM2 test board" - essentially a scrap Dell mezzanine card with a PCIe bridge that converts an SXM2 connection to a standard PCIe x16 edge connector.
-These adapters are used for testing but work fine for our purposes.
-This adapter includes a 0.9V VRM capable of delivering 250A - a crucial component since these GPUs have power requirements completely different from standard PCIe cards.
-The V100 SXM2 requires a dedicated 0.9V rail rather than the 12V that PCIe slots provide.
-For power, I connected two 8-pin GPU power cables from a Mean-Well UHP-750-12 power supply to the adapter board.
-After checking all connections and jumpering the board's PWREN (power enable) pin, I powered up the ClearFog with the V100 connected.

 Running `lspci`, I saw exactly what I'd hoped for:
 ```